 - report a regulated health professional who has sexually abused a client;

-- share information with a regulated health professional or other regulated professional in the field, the College of Psychologists of Ontario, College of Registered Psychotherapists of Ontario or the Ontario College of Social Workers and Social Service Workers for supervision or auditing purposes.
+- share information with a regulated health professional or other regulated professional in the field, the College of Psychologists of Ontario, College of Registered Psychotherapists of Ontario or the Ontario College of Social Workers and Social Service Workers for supervision, consultation or auditing purposes.

 In addition, various government agencies (e.g., Canada Customs and Revenue Agency, Information and Privacy Commissioner, Human Rights Commission, etc.) have the authority to review my files as part of their mandates.
 In these circumstances, I may consult with professionals (e.g., lawyers, accountants) who will investigate the matter and report back to me.